confluence/python-textbok/python_notes/Selection_Control_Statements.rst

     else:
         result = "Fail"

-The ternary operator can make simple ``if`` statements shorter and more legible, but some people may find your code harder to understand.
+The ternary operator can make simple ``if`` statements shorter and more legible, but some people may find this code harder to understand.
 There is no functional or efficiency difference between a normal ``if``-``else`` and the ternary operator.
 You should use the operator sparingly.

 Exercise 3
 ----------